necromuralist/boston_housing/_sources/analyzing_model_performance.txt

 *From the model complexity graph above, describe the training and testing errors as the max depth increases.
 Based on your interpretation of the graph, which max depth results in a model that best generalizes the dataset?
 Why?*

 As max-depth increases the training error improves, while the testing error decreases up until a depth of 6 and then begins a slight increase as the depth is increased.
-Based on this I would say that the max-depth of 6 created the model that best generalized the dataset, as it minimized the testing error.
+Based on this I would say that the max-depth of 6 created the model that best generalized the data set, as it minimized the testing error.